gregory-nisbet/tcsh-completions/README.md

 The completer in git-contrib as actually somewhat primitive and doesn't consider `COMP_POINT` at all and just completes the last word, which

-I could also do a 'bag of words' autocompleter for git that looks at the
+I could also do a 'bag of words' autocompleter for git that looks at all the options entered so far and attempts to determine which one is "incomplete" and then offer suggestions based on that.
+This autocompleter would ignore the position of the cursor as well as the order of arguments.

 one option to make completion a little more intuitive for git would be to autocomplete options beginning with `--` to an option that directly applies to the git command